itsromack/php_mongo_101/README.md

 php_mongo_101
 =============

-A simple php script that uses MongoDB
+A simple php script that performs CRUD against MongoDB

 Basic Features:
 * List Records
 * Add a Record
-* Edit a Record - need to remove double qoutes
+* Edit a Record
-* Delete a Record - not yet started
+* Delete a Record